erichards52/Master-Project/README.md

 IT WILL NOT WORK!

 ### FigureGen.R
 If you have not run this script before you will need to install necessary libraries.
-This can be done towards to the bottom of the script
+This can be found at the bottom of the script.
 This R script curates all downloaded metadata from the ncbiScripts and generates a fair amount of figures based upon that data.

 Figures include platform abundance, organism abundance, platform utilisation over time (bases per year), rat sample wordcloud.